How To Ask For No Gifts This Holiday (And What To Do With Gifts You Don’t Need)

-Sometimes, it’s necessary to draw a line and say enough is enough.
-Whether it’s swelling closets, shrinking budgets, or just the sheer overwhelm of stepping into a retail store in December, many of us find ourselves wanting less this time of year.
+Holiday messaging is often about more: more food, more parties, and most of all, more stuff.
+But sometimes, it’s necessary to draw a line and say enough is enough.
+Whether it’s swelling closets, shrinking budgets, or just the sheer overwhelm of stepping into a retail store, many of us find ourselves wanting less this time of year.

 How To Ask For No Holiday Gifts

 Start as early as possible!
 If you haven’t had the gift-giving conversation yet, reach for all the kindness, patience, and gratitude that you can muster and give your loved ones a call.

 Gratitude is essential to frame the conversation—since some people’s love language revolves around gift-giving, let them know how much you’ve appreciated their thoughtful presents from holidays past.